-Weight loss surgery, also known as bariatric surgery, is a popular method of treatment for obesity.
-There are many myths and misconceptions that accompany this surgery and its results, so this article will aim to explain and debunk these weight loss myths and hopefully help those that might be considering bariatric weight loss surgery options.
+Weight loss surgery, also known as bariatric surgery, is a popular treatment method for obesity.
+Some many myths and misconceptions accompany this surgery and its results, so this article will explain and debunk these weight loss myths and hopefully help those that might be considering bariatric weight loss surgery options.

 What is Bariatric Surgery